Old Town, Petaling Jaya: Education

 The area is also home to several national primary schools: Jalan Selangor (1), Petaling Jaya (1) and Petaling Jaya (2).

 The Ibnu Rusyd Kawasan Melayu religious primary school also sits here, along with the Chen Moh Chinese-language school, as well as the privately-run Madeleine Kindergarten and the state-run Tabika Kemas Inai Merah MPPJ kindergarten.

 Old Town also hosts the Bumiputera-only public university Universiti Teknologi MARA's Jalan Othman campus, also the university's first, as well as a MARA community college in Section 1.

 The Tun Tan Cheng Lock Assunta nursing college in Section 4 formed by Catholic nuns in 1961 also sits here, next to the privately-run Assunta Hospital, the city's oldest hospital.

 Representation

 The current Member of Parliament is Petaling Jaya's Maria Chin Abdullah, an independent candidate who ran under the Pakatan Harapan banner in the 2018 Malaysian general election.

 The area is also served by two assemblymen, Syamsul Firdaus Mohamed Supri from the People's Justice Party (Malaysia) (PKR) and Rajiv Rishyakaran from the Democratic Action Party (DAP).

 The area's two councilors are Terence Tan Teck Seng and Ermeemarianna Saadon.

 Religion

-As the city's oldest settlement, Old Town is home to Petaling Jaya's oldest mosque, the Masjid Jamek Sultan Abdul Aziz built in Section 3 in 1957.
+As the city's oldest settlement, Old Town is home to Petaling Jaya's oldest mosque, the Sultan Abdul Aziz Shah Jamek Mosque (Masjid Jamek Sultan Abdul Aziz) built in Section 3 in 1957.
 Renovated over the years, it can now accommodate up to 5,000 people.

 There are also several other places of worship dedicated to the Muslim, Christian, Buddhist and Hindu faiths: including: